Git-Yousfi-Neji/Server-Client/README.md

 >./client

 Once both the server and client programs are running, you should be able to send and receive messages between them.
+Or you can use the Makefile by running the following command:

+>make